NIST CSF logo

 Introduction

-Today, many companies need help creating a rigorous approach to cybersecurity risk management and turn to security guidelines like the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
-But despite many advantages, the adoption of this framework can be challenging for many organizations.
-However, there is a way to implement the NIST CSF faster while ensuring it will provide all desired security benefits.
+Despite many advantages, the adoption of NIST CSF can be challenging for many organizations.
+However, there is a way to implement this framework faster while ensuring it will provide all desired security benefits.

 What is NIST CSF?